engeir/hack-md-notes/volcano-papers.md

 - For volcanic aerosol, $\alpha$ _may_ be larger than for CO~2~ (EffCS smaller, efficacy, less than unity), since regression of $R=F-N$ (annual mean) against $T$ is much steeper.
-- EffCS is higher when volcanic forcing is relatively less important (see similar trend when volcanoes are not present, 1945-1975, and when CO~2~ is dominant, 1975–2005).
+- EffCS is higher when volcanic forcing is relatively less important (see a similar trend when volcanoes are not present, 1945-1975, and when CO~2~ is dominant, 1975–2005).
 - CMIP5 AOGCMs are not realistic in their response to volcanic forcing.
 In the real world, instead of causing a rapid cooling of $T$, volcanoes have the effect of "sucking" heat from the ocean beneath.